liangtai/FreeBSD-ports/README.md

 FreeBSD's port for qmmp, and its depending ports

-devel-cmake:    Developing version of QMMP.
+cmake:          The current released version of QMMP.

 =BRANCHES information=